bleonheart/Lilia-HL2RP/README.md

 # Support

+> **⚠️ Important Notice**
+> This schema is no longer actively maintained and may be deprecated.
+It is provided as-is, and functionality is not guaranteed with newer versions of the Lilia framework or Garry's Mod updates.
+Users are encouraged to fork the repository and update it as needed.

-If you have any questions or need assistance with the schema, or if you would like to engage with the community, feel free to join our [Discord Server](https://discord.gg/52MSnh39vw).
+If you would like to engage with the community, feel free to join our [Discord Server](https://discord.gg/52MSnh39vw).
 You can find us at this Discord invite link.

-We are ready to help and support you in any way we can.
+---